OzoneSchicht/TEFLoN-documentation/docs/basic_concepts/steps_of_TEFLoN.rst

 		    ├── PREFIX.ref2pseudo.txt
 		    └── PREFIX.te.pseudo.bed

+The most useful output is PREFIX.mappingRef.fa composed of the reference sequence without TE and TE sequences.

 Preparation custom
 ^^^^^^^^^^^^^^^^^^

 If you do not use TEs annotation of refrence, it is required that you use an TEs library.

 You should place your files as follows: